SAP co-CEO's ex-assistant settles SEC insider trading charges

 New York Post apologizes after app apparently hacked

-A former board assistant to German software company SAP AG's (SAPG.DE) co-chief executive has agreed to pay $89,155 to settle U.S. Securities and Exchange Commission insider trading charges, the regulator said.
+Dec 24 A former board assistant to German software company SAP AG's co-chief executive has agreed to pay $89,155 to settle U.S. Securities and Exchange Commission insider trading charges, the regulator said.

 According to court papers filed on Monday, David Marchand, 41, learned confidential information about SAP's interest in buying SuccessFactors Inc and Ariba Inc, including its respective "Saturn" and "Angel" code names for the proposed transactions, and bought shares of both before the purchases were announced in December 2011 and May 2012.